14jdelap/npm-registry/README.md

 I could have substituted some of that with unit tests.
 However, getting high coverage through unit tests would've taken a higher time investment that I'll leave as future work.

+## Security

+Given my time constraints, I implemented a few basic security measures:

+- Used [Helmet](https://helmetjs.github.io/) to protect the app by setting HTTP headers appropriately
+- Scan the app's dependencies for known vulnerabilities with [Snyk](https://snyk.io)

 ## Pending work

 The 3 most critical pending tasks are: